 A student is considered to be cheating if he/she provides the information or materials for other students to use as identified above.
 Dissemination of testing materials on a larger scale may also result in more severe consequences.
-When it has been determined that a student is guilty of cheating on a homework assignment, in class assignment, test or quiz, the student will receive a "zero" for the work.
+When it has been determined that a student is guilty of cheating on a homework assignment, in-class assignment, test or quiz, the student will have a meeting with the teacher, Division Chair and Director/Principal to determine academic consequences.
 The teacher and/or division chair will notify the parent by telephone/email.